Follow the links below to explore our website in detail

 The Rideau is probably best epitomized by the town of Perth's motto "make haste slowly".
 The Rideau is a place to kick back and relax.
 A leisurely boat trip along the waterway, a scenic tour by car along the Rideau Heritage Route, every turn along the way brings new opportunities to enjoy life.
 The Rideau Canal is one of Parks Canada's heritage canals and it is set up to welcome the visitor.
 In fact all the Rideau welcomes visitors with a wide variety of services; marinas, B&Bs, lodges, hotels, campgrounds, cottages, stores of every variety, restaurants, golf courses, and museums.

-The Rideau is also a place of festivals - the Tulip Festival in Ottawa, Canalfest in Merrickville, the Delta Fair, the Perth Garlic Festival, Seeleys Bay's Frost Fest, the Lyndhurst Turkey Fair, Busker's Rendezvous in Kingston, Rideau Valley Art Festival in Westport, Winterlude in Ottawa, maple syrup festivals up and down the corridor, there is a celebration for every turn of the season.
+The Rideau is also a place of festivals - the Tulip Festival in Ottawa, Canalfest in Merrickville, the Delta Fair, the Perth Garlic Festival, Seeleys Bay's Frost Fest, the Lyndhurst Turkey Fair, Busker's Rendezvous in Kingston, Colone By Day in Ottawa, Rideau Valley Art Festival in Westport, Winterlude in Ottawa, maple syrup festivals up and down the corridor, there is a celebration for every turn of the season.

 Friends of the Rideau